HumanoidX-VITCC/Prismanoid/README.md

   pip install opencv-python
   ```

-It will take some time as it is a very large package so have some patience folks :)

-Ok, so now that our dependencies have been installed, let's talk about how we will be going about making our program recognize human faces.

 We will be using a pre-trained model from OpenCV's official repositories which is basically an **XML** file containing rules and instrunctions for how the model should work on a specific image or video.

 The thing that the model uses is something known as **Haar-cascades**